A Head-to-Toe Body Piercing Guide: Prep, Aftercare, Pain, More

 After-Care Always Matters

 Once you’ve taken the actual plunge, keeping the piercing clean is what will make or break the healing process.
-Although most shops offer a pre-made saline solution, Rob “always suggests more natural methods.”
+Although most shops offer a pre-made saline solution, Rob suggests to always use more natural methods, when possible.
 “Sea salt and water works really well,” he says.
-“Just a pinch of sea salt in a cup of water,” which he recommends applying to the piercing, no matter where it is, up to three times a day.
+He recommends applying “just a pinch of sea salt in a cup of water” to the piercing, no matter where it is, up to three times a day.
 The actual healing time, or the time it takes for the skin to return to its normal form, depends on the location of piercing.
-Here’s a general breakdown of what you can expect from head-to-toe:

 Ear lobes: 2 months

-Ear cartilage: 4 months (“The forward helix is the most painful, a little pinchy,” adds Rob.)
+(“The forward helix is the most painful, a little pinchy,” says Rob.)

-Eyebrow: 2-3 months.
 “Start with a curved bar bell,” says Rob.
-“If you don’t have a nice fold (a brow that slightly portrudes), it’s pretty much a surface piercing with a curved bar and it isn’t really going to heal.”
+“If you don’t have a nice fold—meaning a brow that slightly protrudes—it’s pretty much a surface piercing with a curved bar and it isn’t really going to heal.”

-Nose nostril: 4 months.
 Rob recommends always starting with a stud since a hoop is difficult to heal.
 “The tissue wants to swallow it after it’s been pierced, so the hoop doesn’t really allow it to swell.”

-Nose septum: 6-8 weeks.
 Contrary to popular belief, the nostril piercing tends to hurt a little more.

-Tongue: This body part is super puffy for the first couple of days, making it difficult to eat solid foods.
+This body part is super puffy for the first couple of days, making it difficult to eat solid foods.
 “You really need to give yourself a good few days because it’s going to be really painful.
 So just try to get a good meal in,” says Rob.
-“That’s going to take about 4-6 weeks to heal.”
 The initial puffiness takes about one week to go down.

-Mouth: There are a slew of piercings you can get around the mouth, including a medusa (cupid’s bow), labret (under bottom lip), and monroe (left side of the upper lip).
-Again the pain here is relative, but generally speaking, anything in the lip area takes 2-3 months to heal.
-Rob says eating healthy and regular saline rinses speed up the healing process.
+There are a slew of piercings you can get around the mouth, including a medusa (cupid’s bow), labret (under bottom lip), and monroe (left side of the upper lip).
+Again the pain here is relative, but Rob says eating healthy and regular saline rinses speed up the healing process.
 It’s also important to start with longer bar jewelry so the skin has room to swell.
 Once the healing time passes, you can switch it out the jewelry for something smaller.

-Dermal: These piercings, which are most common on the face, chest and back of the neck are the most temporary because it’s a single point piercing.
+These piercings, which are most common on the face, chest and back of the neck are the most temporary because it’s a single point piercing.
 This means that instead of puncturing one side of the flesh and coming out the other, you’re using a dermal punch to create a small hole in the skin and place an anchor underneath.
 Rob says that the body rejects these most easily.

-Belly button: Like the eyebrow, your belly button should have a nice fold (no “outies”) that the piercing can live in, with the healing time being anywhere from 4-6 months.
+Like the eyebrow, your belly button should have a nice fold (no “outies”) that the piercing can live in.

-Genitals: These piercings are done on the hood of the vagina, not the clitoris.
-The surprisingly short healing time, about 3 months, is because that area of the body is constantly covered by clothing, making it less likely to become infected.
+These piercings are done on the hood of the vagina, not the clitoris.
+The surprisingly short healing time is because that area of the body is constantly covered by clothing, making it less likely to become infected.
 Rob says a good piercer will choose a curved bar bell for jewelry.
 As for changing it, he says “some people just get good quality jewelry and leave it in there.
 I would suggest having a professional change that.”

+To ensure that your piercing doesn’t get infected, make sure the jewelry you choose is of the best quality.

 MORE: 25 Luxe-Looking Jewelry Finds Under $100